 In the fall of 2017, it was learned the triple chair was not safe to operate and by spring of 2018 the Fire Up Frost Fire Capital Campaign Phase I grew to $4.5 million (not including endowment for scholarships) which included approximately $1.7 million to purchase and build the new Skytrac Quad chairlift, now known as "Lyle's Lift".
 The tubing hill opened for the 2017/2018 season.

 During the 2018 season a few challenges emerged relating to grants awarded or sought and some requirements that couldn't be met without jeopardizing the strength of the Foundation.
 As a new business operation, the Foundation didn't have the borrowing capacity or the cash flow from pledges that are required to provide cash to operate quickly.
 Cavalier Rural Electric kindly assisted with a low-interest loan to help us with the down payment for the chairlift.
 Fundraising for equipment continued and the board moved forward with lodge renovations to re-locate the bar service from downstairs to the main floor.
-More renovations were made to accommodate a grill & lounge, which opened as the Howatt Hangar in April of 2018, thanks to generous support provided by:
+More renovations were made to accommodate a grill & lounge on the main floor, named & dedicated the Howatt Hangar in April of 2018, thanks to generous support provided by:

 The momentum continued to build in 2018 as more lead donors recognized the asset Frost Fire was to the region's young people and the economy.
 Major gift commitments were made by: